lucasrodrigges/EFI-I39100F-RX580-250CHIPSET/README.md

 I had to use [RealtekRTL8100.kext](https://www.insanelymac.com/forum/files/file/259-realtekrtl8100-binary/) for ethernet (already included), but depends on your network adapter.

+PS: I was using iMac19,1 in SMBios, but the keyboard layout didn't match mine (PT-BR ABNT2).

 # Setup

 Plataform: Desktop | Intel 9th gen